ThinkitiveAi/java-node-ai-suit-11/health-first-server/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request
+5. Submit a pull request

 ## 📄 License